pdrlps/arii/data/docs/i2x_reference_index.md

 ## Email

-Sends custom emails to the configured recipients. **Note** that emails are sent from the server configured in **i2x**'s Rails settings.
+Sends custom emails to the configured recipients. **Note** that emails are sent from the server configured in **ARiiP**'s Rails settings.

 ### Metadata